 But if you’re okay with some of its minor flaws, the Instone Easier 3D Printer Kit is a great starter machine.
 This is a 3D Printer that allows you to get inspired and get used to the basics of 3D printing.
 Once you become more advanced, you can move up to a more higher-end model.

-Now that we’ve looked at some examples of well-built, cheap 3D printers, it’s time we discussed in a bit more detail what exactly are the criteria that make a cheap 3D printer worth having.
+Now that we’ve looked at some examples of well-built, cheap 3D printers, it’s time we discussed in a bit more detail what exactly are the criteria that make an affordable 3D printer worth having.
 The main criteria to be concerned with are listed below:

 The accuracy, repeatability, and precision of your 3D printer rely on the print orientation, part size, geometry, material, and many more minor factors.